gaul/modernizer-maven-plugin/README.md

 Modernizer Maven Plugin
 =======================
-Modernizer Maven Plugin detects use of legacy APIs which modern Java versions supersede.
+Modernizer Maven Plugin detects uses of legacy APIs which modern Java versions supersede.
 These modern APIs are often more performant, safer, and idiomatic than the legacy equivalents.